fatih/faillint/README.md

 to enforce in your projects.

-As an example, you could enforce the usage of `github.com/pkg/errors` instead of the `errors` package and hence want to prevent the usage of the `errors` package.
-You can configure `faillint` to fail whenever someone imports the `errors` package in this case.
+As an example, you could enforce the usage of `github.com/pkg/errors` instead of the `errors` package.
+To prevent the usage of the `errors` package, you can configure `faillint` to fail whenever someone imports the `errors` package in this case.

 ## Install